astropy/astropy/docs/units/standard_units.rst

    >>> u.m / u.m
    Unit(dimensionless)

-For compatibility with the supported unit string formats, this is equivalent to ``Unit('')`` and ``Unit(1)``, though using ``u.dimensionless_unscaled`` in Python code is preferred for readability::
+For compatibility with the :ref:`astropy-units-format`, this is equivalent to ``Unit('')`` and ``Unit(1)``, though using ``u.dimensionless_unscaled`` in Python code is preferred for readability::